A Donor’s Guide to Strategic Political Giving

 This is not a real electoral college map (yet) – but it could be if we stay in this for the long haul.

-Reason #2: Sustained Investment Shifts the Electoral Map.
+Sustained Investment Expands the Map.

-Demographic shifts could turn states like Georgia, Arizona, North Carolina, and Texas blue in ten years, which would drastically shift the electoral map.
+Think about Georgia.
+All those young voters and voters of color who won us the presidency in 2020 and the U.S. Senate races in 2021 and 2022?
+Years of local organizing did that.
+Demographic shifts could turn states like Georgia, Arizona, North Carolina, and Texas blue in ten years, which would drastically shift the map.
 But demographics are not destiny.
-To seize this opportunity, we need to invest — over multiple election cycles, not just every four years.
+If we want results, we need to invest — over multiple election cycles, not just every four years.

 From “Boom and Bust” to “Build and Win” funding

-When donors only give before big elections, multi-year organizing suffers.
+When donors give sporadically, long-term organizing suffers.
 For example, the year after a presidential race, one group saw its budget drop 80% — from $5 million to just $1 million.
+When we give organizations true financial stability, they can harness momentum and build on gains made, leading to more ambitious plans and greater electoral wins.

 Long-term change takes long-term investment.